aws-samples/realtime-fraud-prevention/README.md

 OpenSearch is created in a private VPC.
 Therefore to access OpenSearch Dashboards, you will need to create a [Windows jump server](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EC2_GetStarted.html) **in the public subnet of the provisioned VPC**.

-1. Open the Amazon Virtual Private Cloud (VPC) console at [https://console.aws.amazon.com/vpc/](https://console.aws.amazon.com/vpc/)
-    * Make sure you are in the correct AWS region used to deploy the solution.
-2. From the console dashboard, choose Subnets.
-    * Note down the Subnet ID for the public subnet of the provisioned VPC, it will have <CloudFormation Stack Name>-public-subnet.
-3. Now, Open the Amazon EC2 console at [https://console.aws.amazon.com/vpc/](https://console.aws.amazon.com/vpc/)
+1. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/)
-4. From the console dashboard, choose Launch Instance.
+2. From the console dashboard, choose Launch Instance.
-5. Step 1: Choose an Amazon Machine Image (AMI)
+3. Step 1: Choose an Amazon Machine Image (AMI)
     * Select Microsoft Windows Server 2019 Base.
 Notice that these AMI is marked "Free tier eligible."
-6. Step 2: Choose an Instance Type
+4. Step 2: Choose an Instance Type
     * Select The t2.micro instance type is eligible for the free tier.
     * In Regions where t2.micro is unavailable, you can use a t3.micro instance under the free tier.
-7. Step 3: Configure Instance Details
+5. Step 3: Configure Instance Details
     * Network: Select the provisioned VPC, it will have vpc_<ID> | <CloudFormation Stack Name>
     * Subnet: Select the public subnet of the provisioned VPC, it will have subnet_<ID> | <CloudFormation Stack Name>-public-subnet.
     * Scroll down and expand Advanced Details: in User data, paste the following command to install Google Chrome.